abstratium-dev/abstrastore/README.md

 ## TODO

+- test: update and then select it using indices and id, both should come out of the cache.
+  - the selection with the index is interesting, because we can use the cache. or is that irrelevant since we will read our own index entries from minio even tho they aren't committed?
+- PutObjectFanOut for writing multiple files at the same time? more efficient?
 -	check why old index is still in cache and not removed from minio;
 -	how the hell will a second transaction find the old object based on the old index. ah, maybe that is why we dont delete it until commit?
 -	how do deleted objects work in minio? when there is no data??
 -	work updates out, it aint working yet.

+- when committing/rolling back, we could update the file so that the exipiry time is set to in 100ms that way if the process were to die, another instance would very quickly complete the transaction

 - How does t2 avoid reading a non committed version of data from t1 (that started first and has already written data) without reading open txs to know what is not yet committed?
 Metadata has tx ids in it, so do listobjects and use tx ids to filter versions (that aren't committed)